omelhoro/praat-xml/README.md

 The app writes in same dir as the parsed file  - only with a .xml ending.

-FIXME
+##FIXME
-+For now supports only interval tiers
+- For now supports only interval tiers
-+disable pretty print on demand
+- disable pretty print on demand
-+Needs some tests
+- Needs some tests
-+Web app should also read uploads as input.
+- Web app should also read uploads as input.

 ## License